 WHO reports that the majority of SCIs are the result of preventable accidents, such as falls and car crashes.
-Considering the devastation SCIs cause victims and their families, the fact that most could have been prevented and were not, is unacceptable.
+Considering the devastation SCIs cause victims and their families, the fact that most could have been prevented is unacceptable.

-An experienced personal injury attorney can be there for victims and families when they need it most, helping to guide them through the legal process of bringing those who hurt them to justice.
-Personal injury lawyers negotiate with insurance companies, battle opposing attorneys and face off against individuals and large corporations on behalf of injury victims and families on a daily basis.
+Personal injury lawyers negotiate with insurance companies, battle opposing attorneys, and face off against individuals and large corporations on behalf of injury victims and families on a daily basis.

 The most common causes of spinal cord injuries include the following:

-- Vehicular accidents account for nearly 32 percent of spinal cord injuries, making them the top cause of all spinal cord injuries.
-Within the umbrella of auto accidents are included truck accidents, bus accident, bicycle accidents, airplane accidents, as well as snowmobile, boat, tractor, bulldozer, train, tractor and road grader accidents.
+Vehicular accidents account for nearly 32 percent of spinal cord injuries, making them the top cause of all spinal cord injuries.

-- Acts of violence are the third cause of spinal cord injuries—about 14.4 percent.
+Acts of violence are the third cause of spinal cord injuries—about 14.4 percent.
 These include gunshot wounds, assault with a blunt object, and falls as a result of being pushed.
-Acts of violence which result in spinal cord injuries also include explosions, stabbings, and impalements.
+Acts of violence that result in spinal cord injuries also include explosions, stabbings, and implements.

-- The cervical vertebrae hold up the neck, and when this area is injured, the nerves which regulate the posterior of the head as well as affecting the arms, hands, diaphragm muscle and shoulder are affected.
+The cervical vertebrae hold up the neck, and when this area is injured, the nerves which regulate the posterior of the head as well as affect the arms, hands, diaphragm muscle, and shoulder are affected.
 Because the diaphragm is used to breathe, such injuries to the cervical vertebrae can be life-threatening.